 Reading them now reminds us of how the digital era has revolutionised personal communication — with fewer letters available for the Library to collect.
 As the practice of writing letters dies out, we lose a valuable historical perspective.

-This article will be published in SL magazine Autumn 2018.
+This article first appeared in SL magazine, Autumn 2018.

 The Letters of George and Elizabeth Bass, Miriam Estensen, 2009.